Aboriginal Health & Safety

-The Aboriginal Health & Safety Project (AHSP) is a culturally-relevant response to this, helping Indigenous women involved in the sex trade reclaim their culture.
+The Aboriginal Health & Safety Program (AHSP) is a culturally-relevant response to this, helping Indigenous women involved in the sex trade reclaim their culture.
 They do this by connecting to each other, participating in cultural crafts and activities, learning new skills related to Indigenous traditions and experiencing sisterhood with each other.

 AHSP is a program that covers several areas, Arts and creativity ( storytelling, teachings, regalia making and First Nations song and dance and art, Health Issues: Health and wellness workshops, Personal healing ( Smudging, sweat lodge, self-care products, prayer ties, offerings, Health and Safety/ Life skills ( boundary setting, personal values, Facilitation skills, coping skills, Affirmations, Adventure and Monthly outings).
 The AHSP will also host some events that allow the participants to create, lead and develop leadership skills.

 “It begins with women…who carry on traditions, and help one another to heal from addictions, homelessness and so on.”

 1: Indigenous Evenings or Mornings in the Drop-In: Drumming, beading and dream-catcher making are offered during a weekly evening or morning at the WISH Drop-In Centre, open to all WISH participants.